bartvandebiezen/css-conventions/README.md

 The goal of these conventions are to create reusable stylesheets and to keep them maintainable, transparent, readable, and scalable.
 And to make it as painless as possible to work with.

-Altough Less is used for the examples, it does not matter if you use Less, Sass, or even plain CSS.
+Although Less is used for the examples, it does not matter if you use Less, Sass, or even plain CSS.
 Choose a language based on the nature of your project.
 Each language has its own strengths.

 For these conventions a [CSScomb config file is available](configs/csscomb.json).